Cloud security

 4. Use automated security testing

 Testing is a critical aspect of cloud app security.
 It may be too late to detect and mitigate vulnerabilities when cloud apps go live.
-Instead, companies should switch from standard DevOps to DevSecOps (Development Security Operations).
+Instead, companies should switch from standard DevOps to DevSecOps (development, security, and operations).

 DevSecOps includes automated testing systems that assess code during the development phase.
 Testing during the CI/CD process uncovers weaknesses before hackers have a chance to exploit them.